IRS Forms

 Can I request W‑2s and a return transcript on the same form?

-Yes, multiple transcript types can be checked on one 4506‑C, but only for a single tax form family per request.
+Only one transcript-type box can be checked on line 6 (Return Transcript, Account Transcript, or Record of Account), but you can also request Wage and Income transcripts on line 7 of the same form, for a single tax form family per request.
 For example, do not mix 1040 and 1065 on one form.

 Do I need a 4506‑C if DU validated all income?